Climate Institute October 2016

 Authored by: Emma He, Graduate Research Fellow Eliana Lins Morandi, GIS specialist

-The Clean and Secure Grid Initiative aims to formulate a detailed proposal for a largely underground high voltage direct current (HVDC) grid that will connect renewable energy supply areas to consumer centers in the continental U.S.
+The NAS aims to formulate a detailed proposal for a largely underground high voltage direct current (HVDC) grid that will connect renewable energy supply areas to consumer centers in the continental U.S.

 Offshore cables are necessary for connecting the northern and southern parts of the eastern seaboard because of unique soil characteristics on the East Coast.
 This feasibility study is an initial investigation of the possibility of using offshore cables taking biodiversity, chemo-physical, and anthropological aspects into account.
 Variables that were considered relevant and that were publicly available were gathered and overlapped using GIS tools.
 Those variables were classified as primary, secondary and supplemental concerns for the offshore grid placement.
 Based on that, the possible locations for the cable were set in three different scenarios.
 We describe and analyze variables in three scenarios of cable placement; A, B, and C, where A includes only primary variables, B includes primary and secondary variables, and C includes primary, secondary, and supplementary variables.